Your Gumroad Pages

 Your Profile is your Gumroad home base.
 Think of your Profile as a hub that grows with you as you build an audience and launch products.
 You can use your Profile to introduce yourself to people (through a Profile image, bio, and further customization), to build your audience by collecting email addresses, and to showcase your work as you start adding products.

-Your Profile is located at gumroad.com/username, where username is replaced with your unique username.
+Your Profile is located at gumroad.com/username, where username is replaced with your unique username (which you enter in your Settings menu).
 We recommend sharing your Profile URL wherever you have an online presence (and therefore an audience!).
 Add it to your Twitter, Instagram, and Facebook bios, link to it in your email signature, etc.

 To add a username and set up your Profile, visit gumroad.com/profile or click the Profile button in the Gumroad toolbar.
 Then, you can customize your Profile by adding a profile image, writing a short bio, changing the background, and choosing the right call-to-action.
 Learn more about customizing your Profile here.